A fiducial approach to nonparametric deconvolution problem: discrete case: Methodology

-which is a bivariate uniform distribution on a set $A$, where $A$ is a disjoint union of small rectangles.
-The beginnings and ends of the rectangles' bases are the neighboring points in the set $\bigcup_{j\neq i}\{G_i^*(x_i,U^\star_j), G_i^*(x_i-1,U^\star_j)\}$, while the corresponding location and height on the vertical axis are determined by \eqref{eq:constraint2}.
-The details are described in Algorithm~\ref{alg:gibbs}, and a visualization of the rectangles is shown in Figure~\ref{fig:4} in the Supplementary Material.
-Each marginal conditional distribution is supported on the entire $\mathcal S$; therefore, we expect the proposed Gibbs sampler to mix well.
+which is a bivariate uniform distribution on a set $A$, where $A$ is a disjoint \mbox{union} of small rectangles.
+The beginnings and ends of the rectangles' bases are the neighboring points in the set $\bigcup_{j\neq i}\{G_i^*(x_i,U^\star_j), G_i^*(x_i-1,U^\star_j)\}$, while the corresponding location and height on the vertical axis is determined by \eqref{eq:constraint2}.
+Details are described in Algorithm~\ref{alg:gibbs} and a visualization of the rectangles is shown in Figure~\ref{fig:4}.
+Each marginal conditional distribution is supported on the entire $\mathcal S$ and therefore we expect the proposed Gibbs sampler to mix well.

-The proposed Gibbs sampler requires starting points, and we consider two potential initializations.
+The proposed Gibbs sampler \yifan{needs} starting points, and we consider \mbox{two} potential initializations.
 The first one starts with randomly generated $(\bU^\star,\bW^\star)$ from independent $\tunif(0,1)$ and reorders $\bW^\star$ so that the constraint~\eqref{eq:constraint2} is satisfied.
 The second starting value is consistent with having a deterministic $\Theta$, e.g., $p=\frac{\sum_{i=1}^n x_i}{\sum_{i=1}^n m_i}$ for binomial data $X_i \sim \tbin(m_i,p)$ and $\lambda=\frac{\sum_{i=1}^n x_i}{n}$ for Poisson data $X_i \sim \tpoi(\lambda)$.
 As these two starting points are very different, they can be used to monitor convergence.
-To streamline our presentation, in Sections~\ref{sec:simulation} and \ref{sec:realdata}, we present the numerical results using the first initialization.
+To streamline our presentation, in Section~\ref{sec:simulation} and \ref{sec:realdata}, we present numerical results using the first initialization.

-From Algorithm~\ref{alg:gibbs}, we output two distribution functions required for the proposed mixture and conservative confidence intervals.
-In the remainder of this paper, we denote the Monte Carlo realizations of the lower and upper fiducial bounds by $F_l^L$ and $F_l^U$, respectively, where $l=1,\ldots, n_{\text{mcmc}}$, and $n_{\text{mcmc}}$ is the number of fiducial samples.
+From Algorithm~\ref{alg:gibbs}, we output two distribution functions that are needed for the proposed mixture and conservative confidence intervals.
+In the rest of this paper, we denote Monte Carlo realizations of the lower and upper fiducial bounds by $F_l^L$ and $F_l^U$, respectively, where $l=1,\ldots, n_{\text{mcmc}}$, and $n_{\text{mcmc}}$ is the number of fiducial samples.